 Medical Malpractice Insurance Coverage

-So, first, there are generally three types of coverage for physicians.
+First, there are generally three types of coverage for physicians.
 And this is not just for residents; it applies to any physician.

 Now, if you are a resident, you will never have to pay for your underlying premium, and you’ll never have to pay for tail insurance, either.
 The residency program covers it, whatever hospital it’s associated with, or the academic institution that might be a part of it.
+Still, while your financial obligations in terms of insurance are covered, you might want to consider ways to make extra money as a resident physician.

 Do Residents Need Additional Malpractice Insurance?